 Simply put, the big idea behind the Robin Hood Tax is to generate hundreds of billions of dollars.
 That money could provide funding for jobs to kickstart the economy and get America back on its feet.
-It could help save the social safety net here and around the world.
-And it will come from fairer taxation of the financial sector.
+It could help save the social safety net here and around the world, and it will come from fair taxation of the finance sector.

 The Robin Hood Tax is just.
 The banks can afford it.
 The systems are in place to collect it.
 It won't affect ordinary members of the public, their bank accounts or their savings.
 It's fair, it's timely, and it's possible.

 It's a tax for the people, not a tax on the people.